OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Course_Element_Page.md

 ## Create page content

-Der Kursbaustein Seite wird im Kurseditor hinzugefügt und in den Tabs konfiguriert.
-In the **Tab "Page content"** open the editor.
+The course element page is added in the course editor and configured in the tabs.
+Open the editor in **tab "Page content"** .

 ![Kursbaustein Seit im Kurseditor](assets/KB_Seite_Tab_Seiteninhalt19.png){ class="shadow lightbox" }